 Hosting an SMF student on an internship can really help your organisation, too: 89% of employers who work with us say that we allow them to engage with students they wouldn’t reach via their traditional recruitment processes, and 100% of employers who worked with us in 2015 would recommend hosting an internship and the SMF to other employers.

 Where can we host a student on an SMF internship?

-In your workplace, if it is located in one of our six target cities (Birmingham, Glasgow, Leeds, Liverpool, London or Manchester) within roughly one hour’s commute of a target city.
+In your workplace, if it is located in one of our six target cities (Birmingham, Cardiff, Glasgow, Leeds, Liverpool, London, Manchester and Newcastle) or within roughly one hour’s commute of a target city.

 What activities do SMF students typically undertake on an internship?

 We are not prescriptive about the tasks that students undertake at your workplace.
 Usually, students are introduced to the organisation before being given some tasks.
 These could be anything, ranging from a small project to complete and present to senior individuals at the end of the internship, to shadowing yourself or a colleague and accompanying them to meetings or visits, if possible.
 You could also rotate students around the different departments of a larger organisation to help them understand the breadth of roles available.
 We are always on hand to help with ideas!
 The most important thing is that the internship is structured, so the student gains a real insight into your profession.